Scaling limit of the invasion percolation cluster on a regular tree: Scaling simple sin-trees and their segments

 Since, in this case, $m_k = \sigma w_k \to m=1$, this implies the corollary for this special distribution.

-The general case is then a consequence of excursion theory.
-Indeed $(-\underline{Y}_{\,t}, t \ge 0)$ can be chosen to be the local time at its infimum of $Y$ (see for instance \cite[paragraph VI.8.55]{RogWill1994v2}), that is a local time at $0$ of $X$, since excursions of $Y$ away from its infimum match those of $X$ away from $0$.
-However, if $N_t^{(\veps)}$ denotes the number of excursions of $X$ away from $0$ that are completed before $t$ and reach level $\veps$, then $(\lim_{\veps \to 0} \veps N_t^{(\veps)}, t\ge 0)$ is also a local time at $0$ of $X$, which means that it has to be proportional to $(-\underline{Y}_{\,t}, t \ge 0)$ (cf for instance \cite[section III.3(c) and Theorem VI.2.1]{Blumenthal1992}).
-In other words, there exists a constant $c>0$ such that for any $t \ge 0$,
+The general case then follows as a consequence of excursion theory.
+Indeed, $(-\underline{Y}_{ t}, t \ge0)$ can be chosen to be the local time at its infimum of $Y$ (see, e.g.,~\cite{RogWill1994v2}, Paragraph VI.8.55), that is, a local time at $0$ of $X$, since excursions of $Y$ away from its infimum match those of $X$ away from $0$.
+However, if $N_t^{(\veps)}$ denotes the number of excursions of $X$ away from $0$ that are completed before $t$ and reach level $\veps$, then $(\lim_{\veps\to0} \veps N_t^{(\veps)}, t\ge0)$ is also a local time at $0$ of $X$, which means that it has to be proportional to $(-\underline{Y}_{ t}, t \ge 0)$ (cf., e.g.,~\cite{Blumenthal1992}, Section III.3(c) and Theorem VI.2.1).
+In other words, there exists a constant $c>0$ such that for any $t \ge0$,

 In the special case when $\mathcal{Z}_{k,n} = \Bin(\sigma, w_k)$ we have already proven the corollary.
-In particular, the number $\mathcal{N}^{k,(\veps)}$ of excursions of $(\frac{1}{k}\cU_{k^2t}^{k}, t \le \tau^{(n_k)})$ which reach level $\veps$ is such that, when letting $k \to \infty$ and then $\veps \to 0$, we have $ \veps \mathcal{N}^{k,(\veps)} \to c x $.
+In particular, the number $\mathcal{N}^{k,(\veps)}$ of excursions of $(\frac{1}{k}\cU _{k^2t}^{k}, t \le\tau^{(n_k)})$ which reach level $\veps$ is such that, when letting $k \to\infty$ and then $\veps\to0$, we have $ \veps\mathcal {N}^{k,(\veps)} \to c x $.

-Let $N^{k,(\veps)}$ be the number of excursions of $\left(\frac{1}{k} V_{k^2t}^{k}, t \le \tau^{(n_k)}\right)$ which reach level $\veps$.
-It follows from Proposition~\ref{pr:fixed_drift} that, in distribution, $N^{k,(\veps)} \to N_{\tau}^{\veps}$ as $k \to \infty$.
+Let $N^{k,(\veps)}$ be the number of excursions of $(\frac{1}{k} \smash{V_{[k^2t]}^{k}}, t \le\tau^{(n_k)})$ which reach level~$\veps$.
+It follows from Proposition~\ref{prfixeddrift} that, in distribution, $N^{k,(\veps)} \to N_{\tau}^{\veps}$ as $k \to\infty$.